-An obstinate ex can cause a plethora of challenges during a divorce.
+An obstinate ex causes a plethora of challenges during a divorce.
 This slows down the process, drags things out, and costs tons of additional money.
-But what happens if they refuse to sign the Marital Settlement Agreement?
+But what happens if they flat-out refuse to sign the final documents?

-Refusing to sign the Marital Settlement Agreement occurs for a variety of reasons, but regardless of why one party refuses to sign the settlement agreement, the result is a significant delay in ending your marriage.
+Refusing to sign the Marital Settlement Agreement occurs for a variety of reasons.
+Regardless of why your ex won’t cooperate, the result is a significant delay in ending your marriage.
 The divorce isn’t final until you have an official judgment.

 - A settlement is “the resolution of a lawsuit (or legal dispute prior to filing a complaint or petition) avoiding the need for trial or other litigation.”

-If your ex refuses to sign the Marital Settlement Agreement, you will most likely be facing a trial.
+If your ex refuses to sign the Marital Settlement Agreement, you will most likely face a trial.

-If you are seeking a divorce and are facing a spouse that refuses to cooperate, it’s nice to know you aren’t without options.
+If you are seeking a divorce and face a spouse that refuses to cooperate, it’s nice to know you aren’t without options.

-To begin the divorce process you will need to file a petition with the appropriate court—usually this will be family court.
+To begin the divorce process you need to file a petition with the appropriate court—usually with the family court.

 Filing this petition only requires one signature, meaning you can initiate the divorce processes even if your ex refuses to cooperate.